Not all courses are offered each year. Make sure to check the updated tentative course offering page each year.

 COURSES IN CHEMICAL ENGINEERING (CENG)

 All students enrolled in CENG courses or admitted to the CENG program are required to meet prerequisite and performance standards, i.e., students may not enroll in any CENG courses or courses in another department which are required for the major prior to having satisfied prerequisite courses with a C– or better.
 (The program does not consider D or F grades as adequate preparation for subsequent material.
 All courses except CENG 4 and CENG 199 must be taken for a letter grade.
 P/NP will not be accepted).

 CENG 4.
 Experience Chemical Engineering (1) Hands-on, team-based laboratory activities to demonstrate modern applications of chemical engineering, and the role of the chemical engineer in academia and industry.
 Emphasis on teamwork, safe laboratory practices, and student-directed problem-solving.
-Prerequisites: None.
+Prerequisites: Department approval required.
 (P/NP grading only; for incoming CENG freshmen and transfers to be taken their first year.
 CENG 1 or CENG 4 is mandatory).

 CENG 15: Engineering Computation Using Matlab (4) (Cross-listed with NANO 15) Introduction to solution of engineering problems using computational methods.
 Formulating problem statements, selecting algorithms, writing computer programs, and analyzing output using MATLAB.
 Computational problems from nanoengineering, chemical engineering, and materials science are introduced.
 The course requires no prior programming skills.
-Prerequisites: None.
-(Students may not receive credit for both CENG 15 and NANO 15).
+Students may not receive credit for both CENG 15 and NANO 15.

 CENG 100.
 Material and Energy Balances (4) Introduction to steady and time-dependent material and energy balances using a variety of problem-solving strategies.
 Concepts include degrees-of-freedom analysis, unit operations, multi-unit systems, chemical reaction kinetics and equilibrium, and phase equilibrium.
-Prerequisites: CENG 4 and CHEM 6B or department approval.
+Prerequisites: CENG 4 and CHEM 6B.

 CENG 101B.
 Heat Transfer (4) Conduction, convection, radiation heat transfer; design of heat exchangers.
 Students may not receive credit for both MAE 101C and CENG 101B.
 Prerequisites: Admission to the major and a grade of C– or better in CENG 101A.
 Priority enrollment given to Chemical Engineering majors.